 The iPhone by Apple is the smartphone which revolutionized mobile phones.
 It introduced and made touch interfaces the norm among smartphones, and smartphones the norm among mobile phones.
-Every time one pulls out an iPhone among crowds, it's greeted with oohs and aahs from the people.
+Every time one pulls out an iPhone among crowds, it’s greeted with oohs and aahs from the people.
 The already extended functionality of this device was extended by the introduction of the App Store on the phone.
 The 650 thousand plus apps enhance the functionality, design and also bring a whole load of features to the table.
-This is why we have carefully selected for you some of the best apps of the lot from various different categories and listed them in a single place with table of contents for quick jumping around.
-We'll appreciate your experience while using those apps which you can share using the comment form below.
+You can find an app for just about anything these days.
+This is why we have carefully selected for you some of the best apps of the lot from various different categories and listed them in a single place with a table of contents for quick jumping around.
+We’ll appreciate your experience while using those apps which you can share using the comment form below.

 Table of Contents